 Legal aid is still available to assist those who have been subjected to domestic abuse in obtaining protection.
 There is a means test.

-Many women who need protection from domestic abuse will be in a weak position financially.
+Some individuals who need protection from domestic abuse may be in a vulnerable position financially.
 Legal aid is very often available.

 After protective arrangements are in place legal aid can also be available for dealing with child arrangements and financial arrangements.

-Legal aid can also be available for dealing with children arrangements and financial arrangements if there is alternative evidence from agencies (including the police and social services and doctors) that there has been domestic abuse within the last five years.
+Legal aid can also be available for dealing with children arrangements and financial arrangements if there is alternative evidence from agencies (including the police, social services and doctors) that there has been domestic abuse within the last five years.

 The definition of domestic abuse